TaylorOD/Professional_Technical_Interviewee/20_tyler_bobella/show_notes.md

 ### Episode #20 - Tyler Bobella - Professional Technical Interviewee with Taylor Dorsett

 ### My guest today is Tyler Bobella.
-He is the Director of Engineering at LogicGate and has been with them for many years as they have grown from a relatively small company to recently closing their $113 million Series C funding round.
+He is the Director of Engineering at LogicGate.
+He was one of their first engineering hires and has been with them for many years as they have grown from a relatively small company to recently closing their $113 million Series C funding round.

 - Video: To be posted
 - Part Two - Technical: To be posted